-Yes, there are employers that continue to have hiring needs while others may have to pause recruiting.
+Yes, there are employers that continue to have hiring needs.
 Continue to check CareerConnections for job and internship postings and pay attention to the Employer Events calendar.
-Employers may take a bit longer to respond given the current circumstances.
-Also, anticipate an interview process to be conducted remotely given the number and types of restrictions imposed as a result of COVID-19.
-Our team can work with you on preparing for a remote recruiting process–schedule an individual appointment.
+All interviews through the Career Center will be conducted remotely this fall and our team can work with you to prepare for a remote recruiting process–schedule an individual appointment.

 How can I continue to engage with employers remotely through the Career Center?

-Employers want to stay connected and have been contacting us on various ways to engage with students during this time.
+Employers want to stay connected and have been contacting us on various ways to engage with students.
 This is a great time to tune in to employer webinars and events on a range of topics, including recruiting and career exploration.
 Check CareerConnections to see the calendar of upcoming employer virtual events.

 Job and Internship Plans

-Am I going to be at a disadvantage for future career opportunities if my summer internship is canceled?
+Am I going to be at a disadvantage for future career opportunities if my summer internship was canceled?